krievley/template-base/README.md

-# template-base
+# Tailwind CSS Base Template
-This will hold the base template for Tailwind CSS themes.
+This is a personal template designed to work with Tailwind CSS themes.
+My goal is to use this template to create fun themes and designs.